varun9410/Rest-api-for-ecommerce-in-django-rest-Framework/README.md

 # Ecommerce api
-File sharing api using django rest framework. where user can share files using this api
+THis is rest api for ecommerce application with django rest framework